WELCOME TO

 Bell Lab’s early work with transistors.

-JAN DE GROOT – VINTAGE
+JAN DE GROOT – VINTAGE TRANSISTORS

 Jan has developed a large and expanding